Skip to main content

 AspectResumeReplay

-Use caseContinue after a crashClean re-execution from a known state
+Use caseContinue after a crashClean re-execution

 When to use which